The complete guide to Stripe Connect for marketplace founders

 Use Standard only if you want sellers to manage their own full Stripe accounts.
 Use Custom only if you have a dedicated engineering team and need complete control over the onboarding experience.

 The big benefit: one Account object replaces the v1 pattern of maintaining a separate Customer object whenever a connected account also needs to be charged. v1 isn't being deprecated, but Stripe recommends v2 for new platforms.
-See Stripe's Accounts v2 docs for the full reference.
+See Stripe's Accounts v2 docs for the full reference, or watch my video breakdown of the v1-to-v2 migration above.

 Stay on v1 if you're integrating with OAuth-authenticated connected accounts - v2 doesn't support that flow yet.
 Existing v1 platforms don't need to migrate; v1 isn't deprecated, though Stripe discourages maintaining both versions indefinitely.